Git-Mic/project1/README.md

 group name
 group project
 people in project

-the 2 apis we are
-get events get restaurants

 big local events (opening of the beaches, dancing in the streets, etc) what bands are playing at free birds, jax amplitheatre